MidnightsAPIstuff/DeepWareAI/README.md

 ## 🔥 What is DeepWare AI?

-DeepWare AI is a **maximally uncensored** fine-tune / merge / prompt-engineered variant built on top of the strongest DeepSeek family models (DeepSeek-Coder, DeepSeek-V3, DeepSeek-R1 distillation lineages, etc.).
+DeepWare AI is a **maximally uncensored** fine-tune / merge / prompt-engineered variant built off DeepSeek

 It was created for people who want: